Tell you folks, things are really popping out there today.

 He may just be a control freak.

-They're getting sicker, they're getting fatter, they're calling great grain on our economy.
+They're causing great grain in our economy.

-The former speaker of the house, I'll never forget this.
+The former Speaker of the House, I'll never forget this.

 Reagan would do a State of the Union speech.